Greece arrests Russian suspected of running $4 billion bitcoin laundering ring

 Police sources identified him as Alexander Vinnik, 38, who was arrested after a tip-off in a small beachside village in northern Greece on a U.S. warrant.
 Police said the United States would seek to extradite him.

-Two sources close to the BTC-e virtual currency exchange, who declined to be named while commenting on an ongoing case, said Vinnik was a key person behind the platform, which has been offline since reporting "technical problems" late on Tuesday.
+Two sources close to the BTC-e virtual currency exchange, who declined to be identified while the case was open, said Vinnik was a key person behind the platform, which has been offline since reporting "technical problems" late on Tuesday.

 "An internationally sought 'mastermind' of a crime organization has been arrested" Greek police said in a statement.
 "Since 2011 the 38-year-old has been running a criminal organization which administers one of the most important websites of electronic crime in the world."